soulextract/soulextract.com/README.md

 # [SoulExtract.com](https://soulextract.com)

 > [soulextract.com](https://soulextract.com) is a project in progress.
-Not yet aired.
+You can preview the development version at [soulextract.netlify.com](https://soulextract.netlify.com).

 Alternative Rock injected with electronic and cinematic elements.
 Proud member of the [FiXT](https://www.fixtonline.com) roster.